 How can we use shared texts and collective myths to light the spark of imagination and create new opportunities for collaborative, creative learning?

-"The world was to me a secret which I desired to divine."
-Mary Shelley, Frankenstein Frankenstein 200 Mary Shelley's Frankenstein is a modern myth: a 200-year-old science fiction story with themes of human creativity, social responsibility, and scientific ethics.
+Frankenstein 200 Mary Shelley's Frankenstein is a modern myth: a 200-year-old science fiction story with themes of human creativity, social responsibility, and scientific ethics.
 Two centuries later, these themes resonate in our technological age.
 As citizens with access to incredible tools for creation and transformation, we need not only to understand the fundamentals of science and technology, but to develop skills to actively participate in the discussions surrounding these fields.
 Arizona State University, with a grant from the National Science Foundation (Award #1516684), is taking on this challenge by exploring the implications of the Frankenstein narrative through digital and hands-on activities, inviting deeper conversations about scientific innovation and responsibility.
 The project, titled "Increasing Learning and Efficacy about Emerging Technologies through Transmedia Engagement by the Public in Science-in-Society Activities," will advance novel approaches to the design and development of STEM learning in informal environments, across both digital and physical platforms: - The Digital Museum: A collection of Frankenstein-related objects from a range of museums, science centers, and archives that enable the public to create and share their own virtual exhibits. - Frankenstein's Footlocker: A museum kit featuring creative and making activities that promote reflection on related social and ethical issues.
-Activities will explore emerging technologies such as artificial intelligence, synthetic biology, robotics, and bioengineering.

-Frankenstein's Workbench: A set of athome maker activities, online challenges, and competitions involving hands-on science and other creative activities.
+Activities will explore emerging technologies such as artificial - intelligence, synthetic biology, robotics, and bioengineering. - Frankenstein's Workbench: A set of athome maker activities, online challenges, and competitions involving hands-on science and other creative activities.
 Across these multiple engagements, the Transmedia Museum will prompt participants to consider the questions that emerged in Shelley's Frankenstein and that persist in contemporary society: What is life?